greg-raven/grus/_posts/2022-09-18-protect-u-s-manufacturing-jobs-with-mandatory-e-verify.md

     - 'Senator Dianne Feinstein'
 ---

-Washington Post writer Catherine Rampell writes in her column, “The myth of the manufacturing comeback,” about the future of dwindling job prospects in American manufacturing:
+Washington Post writer Catherine Rampell writes in her column, "The myth of the manufacturing comeback," about the future of dwindling job prospects in American manufacturing:

-> “… \[I\]t is risky to count on a supposed manufacturing comeback to power a jobs boom in the years ahead.
+> "... \[I\]t is risky to count on a supposed manufacturing comeback to power a jobs boom in the years ahead.
 Building more physical ‘things’ in this country does not guarantee huge job growth, much less ‘bottom-up’ job growth.
 >
 > That’s true even if we invest in manufacturing the technologies of ‘the future,’ as Biden frames it.
-In fact, as the country transitions to electric vehicles, employment in the U.S. auto manufacturing industry is likely to shrink …”
+In fact, as the country transitions to electric vehicles, employment in the U.S. auto manufacturing industry is likely to shrink ..."

 More than ever, Congress needs to ensure that manufacturing jobs for the U.S. workforce are not undermined through reckless immigration policy.